jprema7/adaptavist/adaptavist-wordcounter/README.md

 ## Word Frequency Counter

 ### Description
-This program takes an input file containing words and prints the frequency of each word in the string to either the console or an output file if specified.
+This program takes an input file containing words and prints the frequency of each word in the file to the console; or an output file if specified.

 ### Assumptions
 - Words are only made up of alphabetical characters